Particular/docs.particular.net/samples/mailer/sample.md

 ### Configure the SmtpBuilder

-This sample is hard coded to write all outgoing email to the filesystem at `Path.Combine(Environment.CurrentDirectory, "Emails")`.
+This sample is hard-coded to write all outgoing email to the filesystem at `Path.Combine(Environment.CurrentDirectory, "Emails")`.

 snippet: smtpBuilder